takanory/slides/slides/20220713europython/index.rst

 EuroPython 2022 / 2022 Jul 13

 ..
 Thank you for coming to my presentation.
-   I am very happy to be able to talk in PyCon US.
+   I am very happy to be able to talk in EuroPython.
    My talk title is "Automate the Boring Stuff with Slackbot (ver.
 2)"

 Agenda